James Florio: 1993 election

 In 1991, the Democrats lost their majority in both chambers of the state legislature, for the first time in 20 years (Republicans controlled the state assembly after the 1985 and 1987 elections).
 The governor's approval ratings were as low as 18% but stabilized to roughly 50% by 1993.
 He made an effort for conservative support by putting in place tighter restrictions on welfare payments to mothers and enjoyed the strong support of President Bill Clinton.
 Clinton advisers James Carville and Paul Begala worked on his campaign.
-Due in large part to the tax hikes, Florio lost his bid for re-election to Republican Somerset County freeholder Christine Todd Whitman and became the first Democratic Governor since the adoption of the state's current constitution in 1947 to lose a re-election vote.
-Republican William T. Cahill, elected in 1969, became the first Governor to lose reelection when he was defeated in the Republican primary in 1973.
-Whitman won by a narrow margin of 26,093 votes out of 2,505,964 votes cast.
-Florio is the last politician from South Jersey to win statewide office.
+Due in large part to the tax hikes, Florio lost his bid for re-election to Republican Somerset County freeholder Christine Todd Whitman and became the first Democratic governor since the adoption of the state's current constitution in 1947 to lose a re-election vote.
+(Republican William T. Cahill, elected in 1969, became the first governor to lose reelection when he was defeated in the Republican primary in 1973.)
+Whitman prevailed by a narrow margin of 26,093 votes out of 2,505,964 votes cast.
+Florio was the last politician from South Jersey to win statewide office until Andy Kim was elected to the U.S. Senate in 2024.

 Cabinet and administration

-Post governorship
+Post-governorship

 In 2000, Florio ran for the Democratic nomination for the United States Senate seat that was being vacated by Frank Lautenberg.
 His opponent was businessman Jon Corzine, former chairman and CEO of Goldman Sachs.
 In the most expensive Senate primary in history, Corzine won with 246,472 votes, or 58%, while Florio had 179,059 votes, or 42%.

-Florio served as the Chairman of the New Jersey Pinelands Commission from November 2002 to June 2005.
+Florio served as the chairman of the New Jersey Pinelands Commission from November 2002 to June 2005.
 As a congressman in the late 1970s, he was instrumental in shaping the legislation that established the New Jersey Pinelands National Reserve.
 He was a critic of the George W. Bush administration and the Iraq War.
 In a letter to the editor of The New York Times, he made a connection between the war and Bush's energy policy saying, "the nation's right to know has never been more important".

-Florio supported Hillary Clinton in the 2008 Democratic primaries for President.
+Florio supported Hillary Clinton in the 2008 Democratic primaries for president.

 Florio served on the board of directors of Trump Entertainment Resorts until he and other board members were forced to resign following the company's entry into its third bankruptcy.
 He also served on the board of Plymouth Financial Company, Inc. He was a founding partner and of counsel to the law firm of Florio, Perrucci, Steinhardt, Cappelli, Tipton & Taylor.

 Florio taught at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University.